 In all of these components of our analysis, we demonstrate that substantial progress can be made using expressions involving just a few aggregate sufficient statistics: average perceived and actual marginal tax rates, the overall response of income, and the marginal social welfare weights of the affected taxpayers.
 The same sufficient statistics formulas continue to apply in other versions of the model, for example with endogenous knowledge acquisition by taxpayers.
-Importantly, no information is required about how misperceptions vary across the many activities via which taxpayers earn their income.
+Thus, to evaluate policies implemented in the past, there is no need for information about how misperceptions vary across the many activities that affect a taxpayer's income.
+However, we note that these sufficient statistics may vary across policies and settings in ways that may be difficult to anticipate in advance.

 Prior literature on optimal taxation with behavioral biases contains some discussion of policies that alter taxpayer misperceptions.
 In Goldin (2015), the government chooses between high- and low-salience taxes on a particular good, trading off the lower excess burden of low-salience taxes against the optimization errors that reduce welfare because misperceiving consumers misallocate spending among consumption goods.
 Taubinsky and Rees-Jones (2018) address the welfare effects of changing the distribution of tax salience, while Rees-Jones and Taubinsky (2020) examine the welfare effects of increasing the fraction of taxpayers who use the ironing heuristic.
-Farhi and Gabaix (2020) develop a general model that addresses optimal taxation and optimal nudging, while Gerritsen (2016b) generalizes and delves deeper into the problem of optimal income taxation specifically.8 Compared to these two other papers, we focus more on misperceptions of the tax system.
+Farhi and Gabaix (2020) develop a general model that addresses optimal taxation and optimal nudging, while Gerritsen (2016b) generalizes and delves deeper into the problem of optimal income taxation specifically.
+Compared to these two other papers, we focus more on misperceptions of the tax system.
 However, a major advantage of our approach is that only a small set of simpler aggregate sufficient statistics are required for policy analysis, even if individuals have complex misperceptions about many aspects of the tax system.
 Moore and Slemrod (2021) characterize optimal bias alteration policies.
 Kaplow (1998) studies the costs and benefits of having a more complex tax system (which is harder for taxpayers to understand), and individuals' incentives to learn about that tax system to comply with it.

 In this literature, investments in knowledge about the tax system are directed at learning the truth, which informs the decisions of fully compliant and, implicitly, unaggressive taxpayers.
 But, while some taxpayers struggle to understand the tax system, others profit from tax complexity.
-We show that rigorously addressing the isomorphism between these two aspects of taxpayer knowledge yields important new insights regarding the optimal structure of tax systems-both tax rate schedules and the extent and distribution
+We show that rigorously addressing the similarity between these two

-7Several studies show that information about other government programs changes behavior.
+&lt;sup>7Several studies show that information about other government programs changes behavior.
 An information letter documenting the kinked nature of the Norwegian disability insurance system altered behavioral responses and increased the earnings elasticity (Kostøl and Myhre, 2021).
 A brochure and web tutorial on key Social Security features increased the labor force participation of older workers (Liebman and Luttmer 2015).
 Bhargava and Manoli (2015) show that take-up of the EITC is sensitive to the frequency, salience, and simplicity with which information is provided to potentially eligible individuals.

-8There is also a literature on optimal policy with behavioral agents in other contexts.
+&lt;sup>8There is also a literature on optimal policy with behavioral agents in other contexts.
 For example, several studies consider optimal paternalistic savings policies, such as default or mandatory retirement contribution plans (Bernheim, Fradkin, and Popov 2015; Goldin and Reck 2021; Fadlon and Laibson 2017).
 Lockwood (2020) and Moser and Olea de Souza e Silva (2019) look at optimal policy if people have present bias.